Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 North Rim Canyon Overlook

 At the intersection of Highways, US 89A and AZ 67 in Jacob Lake, Arizona.
 The center is the perfect stop to eat a picnic lunch.
 Sitting quietly at the picnic area, we watch for the Kaibab squirrels!
 They only find these squirrels in the North Kaibab region.
-The squirrel entirely depends on Ponderosa Pines for food and habitat.
+The squirrel entirely depends on Ponderosa pines for food and habitat.
 Their tufted ears and fluffy whitetails make the Abert’s easily identifiable.
 The first thing you notice at the Kaibab Plateau Visitor Center is the amazing scent of Ponderosa pine in the air.
-The gift shop has very nice, high-quality gifts and is reasonably priced.
+Very nice, high-quality, and reasonably priced gifts are available in the gift shop.
 Before leaving the Visitor Center to inquire about road conditions and fire conditions that may affect your drive.

 Aberts Squirrel-Kiabab NF